cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 "Nonsense!"
 Lasse shouted, "this is a Reaper MQ-11, this is not Sigur ...
 That's not Sigur...
 That's...
 Hey, maybe that's Sigur!"
-He jumped up and jumped back to the car, took the laptop and started the jabber chat program.
+He jumped up and jumped back to the car, took the laptop and started the Jabber chat program.
 "Pling!" a message came in.

 Sigur: "Hej, don't you recognize me?